 Morning excursion to the Hoysala temple at Somnathpur, an excellent example of the temple architecture of Karnataka from the 13th century CE, and a delightfully quiet and serene destination, set among lush gardens and lawns.
 Later in the day return to Mysore with free time to explore the city in the afternoon.
 Overnight in Mysore.

 Karnataka is a large state and some long drives are inevitable- today's journey to Hospet will take around 7 hours but there are any number of interesting small towns and rural scenes on the way.
+As there is very limited accommodation in Hampi most people stay in nearby Hospet or the smaller town of Anegundi.
 Overnight in Hospet.

-The vast archaeological site at Hampi is best experienced over at least 2 Days- allow more if you have time.
+The vast archaeological site at Hampi is best experienced over at least 2 Days - allow more if you have time.
 Hampi is now a sleepy town with a single central bazaar and a slowly increasing number of tourists, but during the heyday of the Vijayanagar Empire in the 15th century it was the capital of much of south India.
-An almost incomprehensibly large site, Hampi encompasses temples, wells, palaces, rock-cut temples, bazaars and even a set of elephant stables- this vast area cannot really be done justice to with words.
-Set amidst a boulder-strewn landscape with pockets of lush agricultural land amongst the sea of rocks, Hampi can be explored by auto-rickshaw, bicycle or on foot, although autos are recommended to get to the more far flung parts of the site.
+An almost incomprehensibly large site, Hampi encompasses temples, wells, palaces, rock-cut temples, bazaars and even a set of elephant stables - this vast area cannot really be done justice to with words.
+Set amidst a boulder - strewn landscape with pockets of lush agricultural land amongst the sea of rocks, Hampi can be explored by auto-rickshaw, bicycle or on foot, although autos are recommended to get to the more far flung parts of the site.
 The dry climate in this part of India has allowed the stone structures of Hampi to remain in a remarkable state of preservation.
-Another highlight is to make a very early start and climb to the top of one of the main hills in Hampi to watch the sunrise over the area- an unforgettable sight.
-Two nights at Hospet or in Hampi itself.
+Another highlight is to make a very early start and climb to the top of one of the main hills in Hampi to watch the sunrise over the area - an unforgettable sight.
+Two nights at Hospet or Anegundi.